 What are the key research methods and materials used in your doctoral research?

-The doctoral dissertation of Yanning Dou, MSc, entitled Chemical Fingerprinting of Alcoholic Beverages Using Ultrahigh-Resolution Mass Spectrometry will be examined at the Faculty of Science, Forestry and Technology, Joensuu Campus.
-The opponent will be Professor Carlos Cordeiro, University of Lisbon, Portugal, and the custos will be Professor Janne Jänis, University of Eastern Finland.
+The doctoral dissertation of Diana Temer, MSc, entitled Unveiling photophysical properties and light-induced transformations of imidazolyl-based diimine derivatives will be examined at the Faculty of Science, Forestry and Technology, Joensuu Campus.
+The opponent will be Professor Kari Rissanen, University of Jyväskylä, and the custos will be Professor Igor Koshevoy, University of Eastern Finland.
 Language of the public defence is English.